-This device complies with part 15 of the FCC Rules.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+This device complies with Industry Canada's license-exempt RSSs.
+Operation is subject to the following two conditions:

+- 1. This device may not cause interference; and - 2.
+This device must accept any interference, including interference that may cause undesired operation of the device.